How to heal leaky gut fast naturally

 Go here to get the book I mentioned and start learning in-depth about gut health.

 You may also need to find a natural path practitioner to get the right treatment.

 Then use the three R approach to healing your gut fast.

-Replace: start eating foods that are friendly to gut health, which is replacing the sugary processed foods with whole organic natural foods.
+Replace: Start eating foods that are friendly to gut health, which is replacing sugary processed foods with whole organic natural foods.

 Replenish/Restore: Replenish the good bacteria by supplementing with pre and probiotics, and may even use enzymes to aid digestion as well as eating natural foods such as organic vegetables and fruits.

 Repair the gut: Here you go further by supplementing with healing vitamins and minerals, and other natural supplements such as probiotics, prebiotics, fiber, collagen, and L glutamine, an amino acid that is helpful in repairing cells that line the intestines.

 If you are experiencing symptoms of a leaky gut you need a change in lifestyle.
 A problem that affects your WHOLE health requires a big change.